anwala/teaching-web-science/fall-2023/homework/hw2/README.md

 #### Collecting Tweets

+[Scrape tweets](https://github.com/anwala/teaching-web-science/tree/main/fall-2023/week-3/twitter-scraper#example-2-extract-tweets-from-search) from the Twitter Search Engine Result Page (SERP).
 You'll likely need to collect more than 1000 tweets initially to get 1000 unique links.

-There are [rate limits](https://developer.twitter.com/en/docs/twitter-api/rate-limits) (number of API calls per amount of time) associated with different types of API calls to Twitter, but twarc will handle the rate limits for you.
-Meaning, if you ask twarc to deliver more tweets than it is allowed per time, it will pause until it's able to complete your request.

 Feel free to use multiple keywords to extract tweet.
 For example, you could collect 250 tweets each about 5 different keywords.
 Use keywords (e.g., `'covid'`, `'olympics'`, `'vaccine'`) and not "stopwords" (e.g., `test`, `the`, `tweet`).

 #### Extracting Links from Tweets

-Links in tweets are stored in the `['entities']['urls']` part of the [tweet dictionary structure](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet).
+Links in tweets are stored in the `['entities']['urls']` part of the [tweet dictionary structure](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/tweet).
 This has several components:
 * `'url'` - The shortened URI (usually starting with https://t.co/)
 * `'expanded_url'` - The actual URI that was input by the user (i.e., not shortened)
 * `'display_url'` - The text of the URI that is displayed in the tweet (counted as part of the 280-character limit in the tweet)

 Since we want the actual URIs, you want to extract the `'expanded_url'` version of the link.
-There's an example in `process_tweets.py`.
+There's an example in [`process_tweets.py`](process_tweets.py).

 We will be analyzing the content in these links in a later assignment, so you want links that will likely contain some text.
 * Exclude links from the Twitter domain (twitter.com) -- these will likely be references to other tweets or images